bazuayelewis/dannysqlchallenge-week5/README.md

 ```
 ![2](https://user-images.githubusercontent.com/107050974/188321542-73599360-05d6-4c4d-9eba-a636553659ad.png)

-**There are 29 weeks missing out of 53 weeks in a year from the dataset**
+**There are 29 weeks missing out of the 53 weeks in a year from the dataset**

 3. How many total transactions were there for each year in the dataset?

 *I used the **SUM** function to calculate the total number of transactions, the **SUM** function to calculate the total amount sold and used the **GROUP BY** function to categorize results per year*
 ```sql
 SELECT calendar_year, SUM(transactions) total_transactions, SUM(sales) total_amount